Dave Van Horn - Baseball - Arkansas Razorbacks

 Dave Van Horn

-Dave Van Horn, the three-time SEC Coach of the Year, enters his 22nd season at the helm of the Arkansas baseball program in 2024.
+Dave Van Horn, the three-time SEC Coach of the Year, completed his 22nd season at the helm of the Arkansas baseball program in 2024.

-Since returning to his alma mater to take over for retiring legendary Arkansas head baseball coach Norm DeBriyn, Van Horn has continued to successfully field nationally competitive teams while also grooming two Golden Spikes Award and Dick Howser Trophy winners in outfielder Andrew Benintendi (2015) and pitcher Kevin Kopps (2021) as well as numerous All-Americans, all-conference performers and future professional baseball players.
-Under his guidance, 32 Razorbacks have earned All-America honors, 46 have garnered All-SEC recognition and 136 have heard their names called in the Major League Baseball draft.
+Since returning to his alma mater to take over for retiring legendary Arkansas head baseball coach Norm DeBriyn, Van Horn has produced nationally competitive teams and developed elite-level student-athletes on and off the field, including two Golden Spikes Award and Dick Howser Trophy winners in outfielder Andrew Benintendi (2015) and pitcher Kevin Kopps (2021), as well as numerous All-Americans, All-SEC performers and future professional baseball players.
+Under Van Horn’s guidance, 35 Razorbacks have earned All-America honors, 52 have garnered All-SEC recognition and 136 have heard their names called in the Major League Baseball draft.

 The highly decorated coach has received numerous individual and team honors throughout his 35-year coaching resume, beginning at Texarkana Community College through the present.
 Individually, he has been named national coach of the year twice, regional coach of the year three times and conference coach of the year six times.
 His teams have made nine College World Series appearances, won seven outright conference championships, a Division II National Championship and made 23 trips to the NCAA Tournament in the last 26 years.
 Van Horn is one of only 11 coaches in NCAA history to lead two programs to the College World Series.